WPIcs542/Project/vStore/ReadMe.txt

 For fragmentput(),its purpose is to test the size control of the database input . when calling on this method, the program will put random size files within maxvalue limit of database file into our database file, then remove one of them, put another in it ,sees its work or not.

-For generation().
-Its purpose is to create the random size file for testing the fragmentput(), it has one variable which is used for giving the first number of the random function in the method.
+For generation(), Its purpose is to create the random size file for testing the fragmentput(), it has one variable which is used for giving the first number of the random function in the method.

-For Showall()?
+For Showall(), Its the function to show all the data in cs542.db,it has one variable filename which is passed from the main shell.

 For clearall(), its purpose is remove all the data in the database file.